The Frobenius number for shifted geometric sequences associated with the number of solutions: Four variables

-Since it is important to consider a general $p$ representations for an infinite sequence in the numerical semigroup, it is natural to extend the argument in $3$ variables in the case of a finite sequence such as $4$ variables, $5$ variables and so on.
-However, geometrical interpretation even in the case of four variables is considerably more complicated than in the case of three variables.
-One of the reasons is that the elements of the Ap\'ery sets ${\rm Ape}_p(A)$ and ${\rm Ape}_{p+1}(A)$ overlap.
+Since it is important to consider general $p$ representations for an infinite sequence in the numerical semigroup, it is natural to extend the argument about $3$ variables to the case of a finite sequence such as $4$ variables, $5$ variables and so on.
+However, geometrical interpretation, even in the case of four variables, is considerably more complicated than in the case of three variables.
+One of the reasons is that the elements of the Ap\'ery sets ${\rm Ap}_p(A)$ and ${\rm Ap}_{p+1}(A)$ overlap.
 Here, only a sketch shall be described.

 For given positive integers $a$, $b$ and $c$ with $b\ge 2$, nonnegative integers $\alpha$, $\beta$ and $\gamma$ are determined as

 That is,